 In an ABC News exclusive, Robin Roberts interviews Kevin about the incident.
 She asks if he believes this was a case of racial profiling.
-He responds, "Well Robin, Starbucks was built as a company that creates a warm, welcome environment for all customers.
+He responds, "Well, Robin, Starbucks was built as a company that creates a warm, welcoming environment for all customers.
 That didn't happen in this case.
 That I know.
 And so it's my responsibility to ensure that we review everything."

 What makes this response different